-Unbiased detection of novel transcripts: Unlike arrays, RNA-Seq technology does not require species- or transcript-specific probes.
-It can detect novel transcripts, gene fusions, single nucleotide variants, indels (small insertions and deletions), and other previously unknown changes that arrays cannot detect.
+Ability to detect novel transcripts: Unlike arrays, RNA-Seq technology does not require species- or transcript-specific probes.
+It can detect novel transcripts, gene fusions, single nucleotide variants, indels (small insertions and deletions), and other previously unknown changes that arrays cannot detect.1,2

-Broader dynamic range: With array hybridization technology, gene expression measurement is limited by background at the low end and signal saturation at the high end.
-RNA-Seq technology quantifies discrete, digital sequencing read counts, and can quantify expression across a larger dynamic range (>105 for RNA-Seq vs. 103 for arrays).1,2,3
+Wider dynamic range: With array hybridization technology, gene expression measurement is limited by background at the low end and signal saturation at the high end.
+RNA-Seq technology produces discrete, digital sequencing read counts, and can quantify expression across a larger dynamic range (>105 for RNA-Seq vs. 103 for arrays).1,2,3

 In the past, next-generation sequencing (NGS) data analysis required extensive bioinformatics expertise, presenting a major hurdle to adoption of RNA sequencing technology by biologists.
-The latest user-friendly tools vastly simplify the analysis process, providing accessible solutions for any researcher.
+The latest user-friendly tools vastly simplify the analysis process, providing accessible solutions for researchers without a bioinformatics background.

-The portion of grant funding allocated to new RNA sequencing vs. gene expression microarray-inclusive grants has been trending towards RNA-Seq technology for the last several years, and now constitutes the majority.
-See the evidence in the blog article below.Read Blog Post: Trends in Transcriptomics
+The portion of NIH grant funding allocated to new RNA sequencing vs. gene expression microarray-inclusive grants has been trending towards RNA-Seq technology for the last several years, and now constitutes the majority.
+Download our transcriptomics eBook to see the evidence.

 Each RNA sequencing experiment type—whether it’s gene expression profiling, targeted RNA expression, or small RNA analysis—has unique requirements for read length and depth.
 This bulletin reviews experimental considerations and offers resources to help with study design.